How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Discussion

-As experimental scientists are able to obtain more detailed information at multiple scales in living systems, it behooves the non-experimental scientists to be able to stitch the scales together not just retroactivel,y but proactively, to be able to better understand the design principles of life.
+As experimental scientists are able to obtain more detailed information at multiple scales in living systems, it behooves the non-experimental scientists to be able to stitch the scales together not just retroactively but proactively, to be able to better understand the design principles of life.
 In other words, connecting the dots between genes and tissues theoretically is becoming increasingly within our reach.
 While here we focused on a multi-scale hypothesis for the structure of brain organoids, one can obviously think more broadly to organoids and tissues in general.
-Of course, certain types of questions do not require as detailed an explicit framework from genes to chromatin to cell nuclei to cells to tissues and so we continue to work on answering them, though not losing sight of the multi-scale modeling road that we are just beginning to travel.
+Other modelers have begun to realize the importance of multiscale mechanical modeling with a two-dimensional vertex model containing rigid nuclei~\cite{Kim2022} and a powerful new three-dimensional mechanical model for cells that also includes nuclei~\cite{Runser2024}.
+Both of these newer models do not yet include chromatin.
+Of course, certain types of questions regarding the structure of brain organoids, for instance, do not require as detailed an explicit framework containing chromatin and so we continue to work on answering them~\cite{Engstrom2018,Gandikota2021,Borzou2022}, though not losing sight of the more detailed, multi-scale, computational modeling road that we are just beginning to travel.
 We hope that many will join us along the way.

-J.M.S. would like to acknowledge discussion with Orly Reiner, Amnon Buxboim, Ken Kosik, Ahmad Borzou, Tjitse van der Molen, Alison Patteson, James Li, Alex Joyner, and Ed Banigan.
+J.M.S. would like to acknowledge discussion with Orly Reiner, Amnon Buxboim, Ken Kosik, Ardavan Borzou, Tjitse van der Molen, Alison Patteson, James Li, Alex Joyner, and Ed Banigan.
+TZ acknowledges the financial support from the NSFC/China (22303051).
 J.M.S. acknowledges financial support from NSF-DMR-CMMT 1832002 and NSF-PHY-PoLS 2014192 and from an Isaac Newton Award for Transformative Ideas during the COVID19 Pandemic from the DoD.
-M.A.L. is supported by the Medical Research Council (MC\_UP\_1201/9) and the European Research Council (ERC STG 757710).
+M.A.L. is supported by the Medical Research Council (MC\_UP\_1201/9).
+Some of the computations in this paper were run on the $\pi$ 2.0 and the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.